Painters' Landing 2026

 • printmakers: may exhibit handmade limited-edition prints produced by the artist from the original plate

-• subject matter must be limited to that suitable for all ages
+• all subject matter: must be limited to that which is suitable for all ages (no graphic scenes of violence or overt sexuality)

 Exhibit area size and restrictions